StateLibraryVictoria/bagit-workflow/README.md

 #### Existing bags

 Existing bags can be processed with the trigger file.
-To use the `.ok` file metadata, delete the `bag-info.txt` file.
-Otherwise it will use the bag metadata.
+If metadata changes are required, update the `bag-info.txt` file.
+The script uses the bag metadata only.

-### Adding UUIDs

-A UUID is added to each bag in `External-Identifier` field.
-The `MetadataChecker` class looks for existing UUIDs and will only add one if one is not already parsed.
+### Configured tags and identifiers

+The following tags are hard-coded into `src/helper_functions.py`:

+                PRIMARY_ID = "External-Identifier"
+                UUID_ID = "Internal-Sender-Identifier"
+                CONTACT = "Contact-Name"
+                EXTERNAL_DESCRIPTION = "External-Description"

 ### Copying to output directory